 ISV PROGRAM - OVERVIEW

-The ISV program at PAC 2021 will be distributed across sessions scheduled from the morning of the 23rd to 27th of August.
+The ISV program at PAC 2023 will be distributed across sessions scheduled from the morning of the 6th to 11th August, 2023.
 Several sessions will be open to the general body of PAC registrants while others will be limited to ISV participants.

 Entrepreneurship Tutorial & Workshops

 This year’s ISV program kicks off with a two-hour tutorial, in combination with other tutorial topics across many subjects of interest to PAC and ISV delegates.